shangranq/Rossler-NN-simulator/README.md

   <img src="plots/MLP_x_augment/long_test_window_400.jpg", width="1000"/>
 </p>

-MLP can also be trained to predict X, Y and Z coordinates simutaneously (see below for the schema).
+MLP can also be trained to predict X, Y and Z coordinates simutaneously (see below for the schema) which will be labeled as "MLP_3D".

 <p align="center">
   <img src="plots/MLP_3D.png", width="300"/>